ORBAT/krater/README.md

 krater
 ============

-An io.Writer / io.ReaderFrom that produces to Kafka
+An io.Writer / io.ReaderFrom that produces to Kafka using [sarama](https://github.com/Shopify/sarama).